Your House Hunting Checklist

 Shopping for a home can be one of the most exciting times of your life, but it’s important to ask yourself a few questions and explore how to balance your wants and needs with your budget beforehand.
-Here are some tips to help find the home that’s right for you at a price you can afford.
+We’ve put together a complete house hunting guide to help find the home that’s right for you at a price you can afford.

 How To Start House Hunting

 Here’s the house hunting process broken into five easy-to-follow steps to guide you through your search for the perfect home.

 Step 1: Determine Your Budget And Get Preapproved

 Before you begin looking at houses, determine how much home you can afford.
 Use an online budget calculator to determine the mortgage payment you can afford each month.
 Keep in mind that your mortgage payment isn’t the only cost you’ll incur each month as a homeowner.
 Be sure to factor the following into your budget, too: